scottkleinman/WE1S/networkedcorpus/Guidelines for Using Networked Corpus.md

 #Guidelines for Using Networked Corpus
 The instructions below assume you are working on a Windows machine.
 Guidelines for the Mac will be added soon.
+Also, it is assumed that you have Mallet and Python installed (the Python dependencies should come with most Python distributions like Anaconda).

 ##Preparing to Use Networked Corpus
 The GitHub repo of [Networked Corpus](https://github.com/jeffbinder/networkedcorpus) appears to make assumptions about your environment and file locations that make it difficult to run out of the box.
 As a result, a zipped version is provided here with some modifications to make it easier to run.
 [Download](https://raw.githubusercontent.com/scottkleinman/WE1S/master/networkedcorpus/networkedcorpus.zip) and extract the zipped version.
 Then do the following: